microsoft/MixedRealityToolkit-Unity/Feature_Contribution_Process.md

         * A default configuration profile located in `MixedRealityToolkit-SDK/Profiles` and be assigned in the default configuration profile for the Mixed Reality Manager
     * If this feature is **not** a core feature, then it must be registered using the component configuration profile and implement `IMixedRealityComponent`.
 * Have a default implementation located in `MixedRealityToolkit-SDK/Features/<FeatureName>`
+* Events that can be raised with the system should be defined in the interface, with all the required parameters for initializing the event data.

+## Event Data Implementation Requirements
+The EventData defines exactly what data the handler is expected to receive from the event.

+* All EventDatum for the feature should be defined in `MixedRealityToolkit/_Core/EventDatum/<FeatureName>`.
+* All new Event Data classes should inherit from `GenericBaseEventData`

+## Handler Implementation Requirements

+The HandLer Interface defines each event a component should be listening for and the types of data passed.
+End users will implement the interface to execute logic based on the event data received.

+* Handler interfaces should be defined in `MixedRealityToolkit/_Core/Interfaces/<FeatureName>System/Handlers`.
+* Handler interfaces should inherit from `UnityEngine.EventSystems.IEventSystemHandler`
+* Opt-in by default.
+To receive events from the system, the handler will need to register itself with the system to receive those events.

 # Process